bhartiroshan/om/README.md

 ]
 ```

-## Please refer to [MongoDB Licensing](https://www.mongodb.com/community/licensing) for MongoDB enterprsie before using this script.
+## Please refer to [MongoDB Licensing](https://www.mongodb.com/community/licensing) for MongoDB Enterprsie usage before using this script.